parsing-science/class_picker/README.md

 - A grouping feature that will select subgroups of size n from the list of students.

 # Getting Started
-Download the files.
-In the command line, go to the main folder and type python run.py
+1) Download the files: either by cloning this git repo or downloading the zip file 2)In the command line, go to the main folder and type ./run.py